 Balancing Flexibility With Cost

-Flexible repayment structures often come with different pricing models compared to traditional loans.
+Flexible repayment structures often come with different pricing models compared to traditional advances.

 While the cost of capital may be higher in some cases, the trade-off lies in: